The Marketing & Content team exist to drive organic, word-of-mouth growth by:

 Proactively reporting and amplifying company and product news, rather than artificially creating news or buzz by telling people what to build.

 PostHog's vision is to IPO in 2026 with $100m ARR.
-This is what we think marketing at PostHog will look like at that point.
+This is what we think marketing & content at PostHog will look like at that point.

 Things we want to be brilliant at